Robert-W/esri-flux-react/README.md

 Current branch is using the 4.0, their are tags for [3.15]((https://github.com/Robert-W/esri-flux-react/releases/tag/v3.15)) & [3.16]((https://github.com/Robert-W/esri-flux-react/releases/tag/v3.16)) if you need those

 ### NEW!
 Alternate Boilerplate
 Check out another boilerplate with the ArcGIS JavaScript API using a different set of tools.
 It is using the 4.0 API, React, Redux, Sass, and Flow for type checking.
 You can find it here [esri-redux](https://github.com/Robert-W/esri-redux).
+This boilerplate is going nowhere but incase you wanted to try it out with some different libraries, head over there to see how.

 ### Getting Started
 This project requires [Node.js](https://nodejs.org/en/)